KoljaB/Linguflex/docs/server.md

 ## Installation

-### Open ports 8000 and 8001 for local network TCP communication on your Firewall
+### Open ports 443 and 8001 for local network TCP communication on your Firewall (443 should be open already)

 To open firewall settings for a specific port in Windows, follow these steps: